Between the numerous recent commissions, I’ve also been busy making new stock items for fairs and shows.

 PM me here or email email@example.com

-Here’s an AC/DC cheeseboard I made as a request for an engagement present.
+An AC/DC cheeseboard I made as a request for an engagement present in 2014.

-If you would like a metal/rock/band cheeseboard or plaque or anything really, just message me here or email email@example.com
+If you would like a metal/rock/band cheeseboard or plaque, just message me here or email firstname.lastname@example.org

-Bespoke cheeseboard for my mate Gav!
-This is one of the Pictish Bull carvings from an Iron Age hillfort at Burghead in Moray.
+This was based on one of the Pictish Bull carvings from an Iron Age hillfort at Burghead in Moray, Scotland.
 This fort is particularly interesting as it has a chambered well built within.

-Lovely email (and card!) from a happy customer 🙂 She had requested a board with the bull (or auroch) from the caves at Lascaux.
-This was a lovely piece to do- probably one of the most ancient designs I’ve done- these are an incredible 17,300 years old!
+A commission from 2014.
+The customer had requested a cheese board/trivet with the bull (or auroch) from the caves at Lascaux.
+This was a lovely piece to do- probably one of the most ancient designs I’ve done (these are an incredible 17,300 years old).

 “The parcel arrived this morning before 10:00 – that was a quick service.
 Everything is great, really lovely.
 The Lascaux bull is my favourite as I am keeping him!
 He is sitting on the dining table and I can’t help running my hand over him when I pass – slate is really very tactile.
 Many thanks for all you work.
 I will certainly pass your name and cards on to ‘spread the word’.
 Best wishes for the future.”